Noctis/kickstart-app/docs/cookbook/Adding_Database_Repository.md

 ```

 Now create a new class called `PostRepository`, in the same namespace, extending the
-`Noctis\KickStart\Repository\AbstractDatabaseRepository` abstract class and implementing the `PostRepositoryInterface`
+`App\Repository\AbstractDatabaseRepository` abstract class and implementing the `PostRepositoryInterface`
 interface:

 ```php